-[40 CFR 63.6650(f)]
+[40 CFR 63.6655(d)]

-- 2.1.6.2.
-You must keep the records required in Table 6 of this subpart to show continuous compliance with each emission or operating limitation that applies to you. - 2.1.6.3.
+2.1.6.2.
 You must keep records of the maintenance conducted on the stationary RICE in order to demonstrate that you operated and maintained the stationary RICE and after-treatment control device (if any) according to your own maintenance plan.